Our content may include links to products from our partners

 In this one, the potential investors become owners of the property.

 Because of that, they are not secured by the property in case something happens to the company raising money.
-However, investors can make use of property appreciation, which is a great advantage (See crowdfunding pros and cons).
+However, investors can make use of property appreciation, which is a great advantage.

 Risks Associated with Crowdfunding